 Do you need water?
 How about snacks or a bag lunch?
 Do I need to bring my wallet or purse?

 I have all the answers you need when deciding on what to bring in your Disney park bag.
-It goes without saying but first things first you’ll need some type of bag.
+It goes without saying, but first things first.
+You’ll need some type of bag.
 I prefer a book bag most of the time (like this one).

 This post may contain affiliate links.
 It is at no extra cost to you for clicking a link, but helps me out.
 For more info click here.

 They have plenty of room to bring the items listed below as well as putting some small souvenirs inside.
-The backpack will stay out of the way on your back, making it easy to move amongst the crowds.
+The backpack will stay out of the way on your back, making it easy to move among the crowds.
 Plus they usually will fit at your feet when riding rides, so you won’t have a need to find a locker.